ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/cub-scouts/cub-scouts-can-code/index.md

         (c) Create a set of binary cards.
 Take 5 notecards and write a zero on one side of each.
 Then on the other side write one of the following numbers along with dots of that number: 1, 2, 4, 8, 16.
         (d) Line the cards up in number order with 16 on the far left and 1 on the far right.
 Turn them over so that zeros are facing up.
 So 0 = 00000 in 5-bit binary.
         (e) Now show how to represent the numbers 1-31 by flipping the correct combination of cards that produce the correct number of dots.
 Convert each number into a 5-bit binary code by using a zero for each 0 card and a 1 for each dotted card in order.
 HINT: 20 = 10100
+        {{#note type="counselor"}}See the binary cards in action! https://classic.csunplugged.org/binary-numbers/{{/note}}
+        {{#note type="counselor"}}For advanced Scouts, you could include a discussion of Unicode.{{/note}}
+        {{#note type="counselor"}}For option B, an optional exercise could involve using Scouts instead of cards to build a "Cub Scout Computer".
+Place masking tape on the floor in a long line.
+Label one side of the line "O" (or "off" if you want to use a light switch metaphor) and the other side of the line "1" (or "on").
+Line 5-10 Scouts up on the "0" side of the line.
+Then begin to count up (by decimal numbers) by having the Scouts move back and forth between “0” and “1” as needed.{{/note}}
+        {{#note type="counselor"}}A more complex version for Webelos or more advanced scouts would be to have three such lines on top of each other, and create a "Binary Scout Calculator" where the first two lines arrange themselves into certain numbers and the third group of Scouts has to perform proper addition or subtraction on the third line without looking at the decimal numbers.{{/note}}
 3. Computer Science Unplugged!
 Choose A or B and complete ALL the requirements:
     A. Follow the Algorithm
         1. With grid paper or a checkerboard, select one square as the start space and another to be the finish space.
 Use a coin or other small object as the token to move between these spaces.